andreagrisafi/SALTED/example/water_monomer/README.rst

 :code:`mpirun -np $ntasks python $SALTEDPATH/validation.py`

 #-------------------------------------------------------------------------------
-# PERFORM SALTED MINIMISATION AND VALIDATION
+# PREDICT DENSITIES OF NEW STRUCTURES
 #-------------------------------------------------------------------------------

 Calculate the lambda-SOAP descriptors for the structures to predict, using